kkahrizi/fAST/README.md

 ### Usage
-1. Load thermal cycler data into a folder (on Enygte or personal computer)
+1. Load thermal cycler data into a folder (on Egnyte or personal computer)
 2. Make sure all files from folder are closed on your computer.
 3. Select folder using fAST UI.
 4. fAST allows you to change analysis settings before or after selecting a folder.
 Preferences can be saved to be